enricobottazzi/halo2-fibonacci-ex/README.md

 A: In the example3 we are fewer advice columns (we move from 3 to 1) and we perform lesser permutation checks
 - Why we change the type to AssignedCell <F,F>?
 Now we no longer access a value from a cell using `0`
+- Are values included in the fixed column to be considered as public values?
+Or are these part of the witness?